Skip to main content

 Cardiothoracic Surgery

-• Dr. Brian Mitzman is an Assistant Professor in the Division of Cardiothoracic Surgery at the University of Utah and Huntsman Cancer Institute, focusing on non-cardiac General Thoracic Surgery.
+Dr. Brian Mitzman is an Associate Professor in the Division of Cardiothoracic Surgery at the University of Utah and Huntsman Cancer Institute, focusing on non-cardiac General Thoracic Surgery.

 Dr. Mitzman completed formal cardiothoracic surgery training at the University of Chicago.
 His clinical interests concentrate on Thoracic Surgical Oncology, and specifically the application of robotics for complex tumors.
-He previously completed all the requirements for certification under the American Association of Thoracic Surgery Robotics Fellowship, and currently serves as the Director of Robotic Thoracic Surgery at the Huntsman Cancer Institute.
-He is also an Associate Program Director for the General Surgery Residency, with an emphasis on robotic surgical training.
+He previously completed all the requirements for certification under the American Association of Thoracic Surgery Robotics Fellowship, and currently serves as the Medical Director of Robotic Surgery for the University of Utah Health System.
+As a nationally known expert in robotic surgery, he routinely serves as faculty for robotic programs to train practicing cardiothoracic surgeons.

-Along with his research interests, Dr. Mitzman has a passion for surgical education and has held numerous national positions, including participating on the American College of Surgeons Operative Decision Making Workforce, the ACGME Milestones 2.0 Committee, and the STS Communications Taskforce.
-He currently serves as a Senior Editor for the Annals of Thoracic Surgery, an editorial board member for the Journal of Thoracic and Cardiovascular Surgery, and as an Associate Editor of CTSNet (http://www.ctsnet.org).
+Along with his research interests, Dr. Mitzman has a passion for surgical education and has held numerous national positions, including participating on the American College of Surgeons Operative Decision Making Workforce, the ACGME Milestones 2.0 Committee, and the STS Workforce on Career Development Taskforce.
+He currently serves as a Senior Editor for the Annals of Thoracic Surgery and an editorial board member for the Journal of Thoracic and Cardiovascular Surgery.
 In addition, he has been invited as a peer-reviewer for other numerous high impact journals, including the Journal for Surgical Research and Innovations.

 Board Certification